-We have audited the consolidated financial statements of Chapman Partnership, Inc. and Affiliate (the "Organization") (a nonprofit organization), which comprise the consolidated statement of financial position as of September 30, 2021, and the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Chapman Partnership, Inc. and Affiliate ("Organization") (a nonprofit organization), which comprise the consolidated statements of financial position as of September 30, 2022 and 2021, and the related consolidated statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Chapman Partnership, Inc. and Affiliate as of September 30, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as of September 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.